Tausty/Flag_Protocol/README.md

 (letter) + ~ = left hand
 (this will be from the perspective of the person that is sending the information)

+the first transfer of information will be
+123 = the grid looks hand made
+321 = the grid looks random
+then continues as normal
 Black color

 0 0 1= 1